nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Steps 2a1-2a2 are repeated until the data entered are correct.

-    Use Case resumes at 3.
+    Use case resumes at 3.

 **Use case: UC04 - Delete a student**